google/dart-tagtree/README.md

 Since the nested animations in TagTree can move on their own, we need a way to keep track of their state.
 In TagTree, the state of an animation is always stored in a [Place] [3].
-This allows us to make an Animator a const value that can be freely shared between multiple animations running in different places.
+This allows TagTree to freely share animators between multiple animations running in different places.

-If you want to use a more traditional object-oriented style, you can subclass Place and think of it as a view object.
+If you want to use a more traditional object-oriented style, you can subclass Place and think of it as a widget object.
 TagTree isolates each Place within an Animator, so this is just an implementation detail.
 All communication between animations happens using Tag streams and event callbacks.

-This Tag-Animator-Place trio is the design pattern at the heart of a TagTree-based user interface.
-Whether you use TagTree or not, I hope you find it a useful alternative to Model-View-Controller.

 Optional Features
 =================